spotinst/help/src/docs/spot-connect/integrations/spot.md

 * Cluster Type: Select Spot Ocean AWS cluster type.
 * Ocean Cluster: Select Spot Ocean AWS cluster.
 * Number of Days: Add the number of days to collect data.
-* End Time (Optional): If provided, the number of days is calculated backwards from the selected date.
+* End Time (Optional): If provided, the number of days is calculated backward from the selected date.

 ### Spot Ocean Rightsizing k8s Resources